home-assistant/home-assistant.io/source/_components/rflink.markdown

 ### {% linkable_title TCP mode %}

-TCP mode allows connect to a Rflink device over TCP/IP network.
-This is for example useful if placing the Rflink device next to the HA server is not optimal or desired (eg: bad reception).
+TCP mode allows connect to a RFLink device over TCP/IP network.
+This is for example useful if placing the RFLink device next to the HA server is not optimal or desired (eg: bad reception).

 To expose the usb/serial interface over TCP on a different host (Linux) the following command can be used: